 STUDY AREA

-The Study Area includes all areas within the Federal Energy Regulatory Commission (FERC) Project boundary plus a 20-foot buffer around the boundary with the following exceptions: 1) boundaries for underground Project facilities (i.e., tunnels) are not included in the Study Area; 2) at Spicer Meadows Reservoir, the Study Area includes the boundary encompassing the powerhouse, dam, and recreation areas plus a 20 foot buffer (i.e., these are areas where routine ground disturbing activities may occur) and the area within the New Spicer Meadows Reservoir normal maximum water surface elevation (NMWSE) plus a 50 foot buffer area; and 3) at McKays Reservoir, the Study Area includes the boundary encompassing the dam plus a 20 foot buffer and the area within the McKays Dam NMWSE plus a 50 foot buffer area.
+The Study Area includes all areas within the Federal Energy Regulatory Commission (FERC) Project boundary plus a 20-foot buffer around the boundary with the following exceptions: 1) boundaries for underground Project facilities (i.e., tunnels) are not included in the Study Area; 2) at Spicer Meadows Reservoir, the Study Area includes the boundary encompassing the powerhouses, dam, other Project facilities, and recreation areas plus a 20 foot buffer (i.e., these are areas where routine ground disturbing activities may occur) and the area within the New Spicer Meadows Reservoir normal maximum water surface elevation (NMWSE) plus a 50 foot buffer area; and 3) at McKays Reservoir, the Study Area includes the boundary encompassing the dam plus a 20 foot buffer and the area within the McKays Dam NMWSE plus a 50 foot buffer area.
 Figures TR1-1 and TR 1-2 show the Study Area.
+This results in a Study Area of approximately 1,400 acres, minus those areas that will be inundated at the time the surveys are conducted.
+The Study Area ranges in elevation between 1,086 feet and 6,766 feet.